-|The Resource Family Approval (RFA) Program is a new family-friendly and child-centered caregiver approval process that combines elements of the current foster parent licensing, relative approval, and approvals for adoption and guardianship processes and replaces those processes.
+|The Resource Family Approval (RFA) Program is a family-friendly and child-centered caregiver approval process that combines and replaces elements of the old foster parent licensing, relative approval, and approvals for adoption and guardianship processes.
 Resource Families provide placement for children, youth, and young adults (non-minor dependents from 18-21 years old) who are under the jurisdiction of the juvenile court, or otherwise in the care of a county child welfare agency or probation department.|

 Our kids need you.
 Will you join our team?

 The role of a Resource Family is to demonstrate excellence in parenting in a nurturing, supportive environment while preparing the foster child for reunification with his or her birth family.
 Resource Families are part of a team who supports the child by embracing all members of the child’s life, often providing support to the child’s biological family, and acting as a lifelong connection to promote a healthy and positive change.
 This allows the Resource Family to promote stability and permanence for the child throughout his or her life.
 When reunification with the birth family is not possible, the resource family prepares the child for the next steps of permanency, which may include adoption.